 I want so badly for it to be the same for you too.
 You deserve to be healthy.
 You deserve to have all the riches in the world.
 And most importantly, you deserve to lead a life that fills you with purpose and ultimately lead to unlimited happiness.

-Here are a list of 6 books I’ve personally read that will really help you change your mind about what’s possible with your money.
+Here are a list of 6 best personal finance books I’ve personally read that will really help you change your mind about what’s possible with your money.

 You Only Live Once by Jason Vitug